Here are some guidelines for a trouble-free and enjoyable trip through the New Jersey ICW:

 George and Pat Hospodar, authors of “Reflection on America’s Great Loop” published by Atlantic Publishing.

 Curtis Stokes and Associates is a professional, successful, licensed & bonded yacht brokerage firm based in Ft.
-Lauderdale, Florida, Annapolis, Maryland, St. Michaels, Maryland, Delaware City, Delaware, Chattanooga, Tennessee, Deltaville, Virginia, Woodbridge, Virginia, Seattle, Washington and San Francisco, California.
-From these eight offices, and with brokers based throughout the United States and Europe, Curtis Stokes & Associates specializes and excels in worldwide yacht sales, yacht charters, and new yacht construction.
+Lauderdale, Florida, Annapolis, Maryland, St. Michaels, Maryland, Rock Hall, Maryland, Delaware City, Delaware, Chattanooga, Tennessee, Deltaville, Virginia, Anacortes, Washington and San Francisco, California.
+From these ten offices, and with brokers based throughout the United States and Europe, Curtis Stokes & Associates specializes and excels in worldwide yacht sales, yacht charters, and new yacht construction.
 The firm was launched in September 2009 by Curtis Stokes after he spent many years as a megayacht captain, sales manager at Hatteras Yachts and as a successful broker with the Sacks Group Yachting Professionals.
 Now, Curtis Stokes and his team of associate brokers travel extensively representing a select group of buyers and sellers worldwide.